Learn Solutions Still

 Climate Action through Youth Activism and Women's Rights

-In this pre-summit event, experts will discuss how to support women and youth in climate action.
+In this pre-summit event, experts discussed how to support women and youth in climate action.
 Without question, humanity has accelerated climate change.
 The change is detrimental and often disproportionately affects the most vulnerable.
 But there is good news–right here, right now, the solutions are within us.
-United Nations Human Rights, CU Boulder, and the Right Here, Right Now Global Climate Alliance are co-hosting a three-day global climate summit addressing human rights and climate change, as together we explore solutions that every sector of society–government, business, education, and individuals–can adopt and act upon.
+United Nations Human Rights, CU Boulder, and the Right Here, Right Now Global Climate Alliance co-hosted a three-day global climate summit addressing human rights and climate change, as together we explore solutions that every sector of society–government, business, education, and individuals–can adopt and act upon.

 Speakers: